medz/spry/README.md

 ## Philosophy

 Spry is a framework for building web applications and APIs.
-It is designed to be minimal and flexible.
+It's designed around dart:io, no boring creations, just lots of magic.

 ## Sponsors

-Spry framework is an [MIT licensed](LICENSE) open source project with its ongoing development made possible entirely by the support of these awesome backers.
-If you'd like to join them, please consider [sponsoring Odroe development](https://github.com/sponsors/odroe).
+Spry framework is an [MIT licensed](https://github.com/medz/spry/blob/main/LICENSE) open source project with its ongoing development made possible entirely by the support of these awesome backers.
+If you'd like to join them, please consider [sponsoring Seven(@medz)](https://github.com/sponsors/odroe) or [sponsor us on OpenCollective](https://opencollective.com/openodroe) development.

 <p align="center">
   <a target="_blank" href="https://github.com/sponsors/odroe#sponsors">